WKNR: Mansfield origin

-WLBV briefly found itself in jeopardy after Weimer struggled to raise money to renew a music tax license with the Composers, Authors and Publishers Association at the end of March 1928, prompting the station to announce a forthcoming closedown, but found enough financial support from area businesses to remain operational.
+WLBV briefly found itself in jeopardy after Weimer struggled to raise money to renew its audio performance rights license with the Composers, Authors and Publishers Association (today's ASCAP) at the end of March 1928, prompting the station to announce a forthcoming closedown, but found enough financial support from area businesses to remain operational.
 The station initially operated without a chain broadcasting link, but was admitted into the Federated Broadcasting System upon that network's 1929 launch.
 Listener reception for WLBV was overwhelmingly positive, with thousands of complementary letters by April 1928 and no complaints.
 The station received phone calls from New York City, Philadelphia, Washington, D.C. and Chicago, and one long-distance reception report as far west as Des Moines.
 A secondary studio was also constructed at the Charles M. Zitzer music store by January 1929.